COBRA (British TV series)

-COBRA is a British political thriller television series that premiered on 17 January 2020 on Sky One.
-The six-episode first series is written by Ben Richards and stars Robert Carlyle and Victoria Hamilton.

-The series premiered on PBS in the United States on 4 October 2020.
-In February 2020, it was renewed for a second series titled Cyberwar, which was broadcast in the UK in late 2021 and the US in 2022.
-A third series, titled Rebellion, was confirmed in May 2022 and began airing on 12 October 2023.
+Cobra is a British political thriller television series created and written by Ben Richards that stars Robert Carlyle and Victoria Hamilton in lead roles.
+The first series premiered on 17 January 2020 on Sky One.
+In February 2020, it was renewed for a second series, subtitled Cyberwar, which premiered on 15 October 2021 on Sky Max, following the shutdown of Sky One.
+In May 2022, it was renewed for a third series, subtitled Rebellion, which premiered on 12 October 2023.

-The title of the series refers to the Cabinet Office Briefing Rooms (COBR), which is often misspelt with a superfluous 'a' in the media, the location in Whitehall where British Prime Ministers often hold important emergency meetings.
+The title of the series refers to the Cabinet Office Briefing Rooms (COBR), which is often misspelt with a superfluous 'a' in the media, and is a location in Whitehall where British Prime Ministers often hold important emergency meetings.

-Plot
+Synopsis

 Series 1

-A massive solar flare strikes Europe, blowing the electric grid and navigational systems, leaving much of Great Britain without power and creating social and political chaos.
+A massive solar flare strikes Europe, blowing the electric grid and navigational systems, leaving much of Britain without power and creating social and political chaos.
 As a result, Prime Minister Robert Sutherland must decide how and where to distribute a limited number of relief generators to provide power.
 Meanwhile, his daughter Ellie's best friend dies after consuming cocaine and fentanyl Ellie provided.
-In order to avoid scandal and potentially prison, Ellie is encouraged to lie by Press Secretary Peter Mott and her mother, Rachel Sutherland, to say the dead friend brought the drugs.
+In order to avoid scandal and potentially prison, Ellie is encouraged to lie by press secretary Peter Mott and her mother, Rachel Sutherland, to say the dead friend brought the drugs.

 The outage continues in Northumberland, leading to a vigilante force blockading access to the region, hijacking trucks of fuel and water, and calling for an overthrow of the government.
-Anna Marshall, Sutherland's Chief of Staff, is unexpectedly visited by an old flame from her days as a war correspondent and finds the passion still exists.
+Anna Marshall, Sutherland's chief of staff, is unexpectedly visited by an old flame from her days as a war correspondent and finds the passion still exists.
 Upon finding that he could be associated with a Bosnian mobster, Marshall confides her liaison to Eleanor James, Head of the Joint Intelligence Committee, whose loyalties lie more with the Home Secretary than with the Prime Minister.
 Meanwhile, Home Secretary Archie Glover-Morgan works to unseat Sutherland by exploiting every possible angle, including the death of Ellie's friend and Marshall's indiscretion, to embarrass and discredit him.

 Sutherland uses the British Army to break the Northumberland blockade by any means necessary, including the controversial decision to authorise deadly force, and a young photojournalist is killed.
 Condemning the handling of the crisis, Glover-Morgan orchestrates a vote of no confidence, then tries to bribe Sutherland into manoeuvring staff into his favour in return for his support during the vote.
-But after delivering on a promise and successfully restoring power to a beleaguered hospital, series 1 ends with Sutherland calling for a general election, confident he will win.
+But after delivering on a promise and successfully restoring power to a beleaguered hospital, Sutherland calls for a general election, confident he will win.